Drug Rehab and Alcohol Rehab in Sunderland or near Sunderland

 Another negative side effect of frequent, excessive usage is alcoholic hepatitis.
 This condition, which can cause cirrhosis and liver damage, can emerge slowly over time.

-If your addiction is severe, you’ll need to complete an alcohol detox, where you’ll be offered Chlordiazepoxide, otherwise known as Librium.
+If your alcohol addiction is severe, you’ll need to complete an alcohol detox, where you’ll be offered Chlordiazepoxide, otherwise known as Librium.

 Another medication used to stop drinking is Acamprosate (Campral®), which helps rebalance the chemicals in the brain that have been damaged by drinking alcohol.